 Huskies are a working breed Dog which means they have been bred to do a job.
 Huskies are bred to pull and run long distances in Arctic like temperatures.
 Other working breed Dogs like German Shepherds are considered a guardian or protection dog amongst other jobs they are bred to do.
 That’s why many German Shepherds are in the police force or military.

-If working breed dogs aren’t given jobs and challenges that are similar to some of the traits they were bread to do they can be adversely affected.
+If working breed dogs aren’t given jobs and challenges that are similar to some of the traits they were bred to do they can be adversely affected.
 Some of the jobs working breed dogs do can seem a bit harsh to some but if done correctly they are actually a gift to be able to give a Dog an opportunity to use the skills that are instinctual to them.
 In fact you will find Dogs that are able to work and purge their full potential will be some of the happiest Dogs around.

 Unfortunately a lot of Huskies are surrendered to shelters because people that have them don’t understand what they need to settle them down and satisfy them.
 So if a Husky isn’t given the opportunity to be challenged and work they can become unruly and exhibit a lot of unwanted and even destructive behaviors.
 That’s where my methodology comes in.
 You don’t need to run them on a sled Dog team to achieve their satisfaction.
 In fact a bike ride which is essentially what I’m doing here will go a long way to work a Husky and give them a lifestyle that will fulfill their energy requirements.